1. In-gel protease digestion

 Purpose: Identification and location of post-translational modifications such as phosphorylation, acetylation, etc. This can be accomplished using several services such as in-gel digest (#1), MALDI MS (#6), LC-MS/MS (#2), and RP-HPLC mapping (#5), depending upon the type of project.

-Requirements: Project dependent (inquire with Facility Manager).
+Requirements: Project dependent (inquire with Facility Director).
 Typically, an intact 1D or 2D gel stained with Coomassie® Blue R-250 or colloidal Coomassie® that was prepared following our "Sequence-quality SDS-gel guidelines," same as for LC-MS/MS (#2).

 Results: Printouts of description of post-translational modifications found and supporting data in PDF file format.